 Sweeteners for this recipe

-For this recipe, we need to whip heated sticky syrup to get the fluff and volume that we need for the marshmallows.
-Many low-carb recipes use eggs to achieve this, but marshmallows do not have eggs in them, and you can tell the difference between gelatin and eggs in a marshmallow recipe right away.
+For this recipe, we need to whip heated sticky syrup to get the fluff and volume that we need for these sugar free marshmallows.
+Many low-carb recipes use egg whites to achieve this, but traditional marshmallows do not have eggs in them, and you can tell the difference between gelatin and eggs in a marshmallow recipe right away.
 The air bubbles are tighter, the squish has a bit of resistance, and the marshmallows taste better (In my opinion!).

 So for this recipe, it’s allulose, or you’re making a different recipe.